dreamerjackson/BuildingBlockChain/README.md

 # BuildingBlockChain

->serialize block and calculate the hash
+>complete a simple struct block and serialize it ,double hash256 it !